 "New World of Work" Research Study

 In 2012 I started a research project through the University of Michigan that studied people who belonged to coworking communities and how the experience impacted their ability to thrive at work.
-In the summer of 2017, we started a new phase of the study that investigates how people negotiate multiple organizational identities when they work in shared coworking settings with other professionals from various industries and job categories.
+In the summer of 2017, we started a new phase of the study in partnership with WeWork that investigates how people negotiate multiple organizational identities when they work in shared coworking settings with other professionals from various industries and job categories.
 Some of the work we have published to date is linked from the Writing section of this site.

 "Collaboration" is one of the most over-used buzzwords in workplace planning and design discussions.
 The desire to increase collaboration is a driver of many workplace design projects.
 In an effort to help organizations understand the nuances behind its meaning and to see how common work patterns can influence the design of workplace, my colleagues and I at HLW developed a "Collaboration Index" tool to provide visual language for planning exercises.
 We have published about this Index in the Harvard Business Review and in a chapter from a recent book on workplace design.